 Ha.
 Just kidding.

 It was actually July 2002, a bright and blistering hot day when Will and I arrived in the Flathead Valley in a Suburban packed with four kids, a disgustingly flatulent Lab, and a cat who howled like a demon sucking out your soul for a hundred miles after each potty stop.
 We had no radio, no air conditioning, and the check engine light had flicked on every time there was even a slight incline the entire drive from Fort Collins, Colorado.
 Surely that had nothing to do with the weight we were pulling in the rusty, 16-foot stock trailer that held literally all our possessions, including the folding chairs flapping off the sides.
 We called it our "Clampett" look.
 True icons of style and finesse, we rattled our way to an RV park and spent six weeks living in a 10'x10' shed.
-It was years later when we realized that we were single-handedly responsible for the tiny house movement.
+It was years later when we realized that we were single-handedly responsible for the tiny house trend.

 In 2003 we purchased a house on three acres in which to raise our family.
 We knew at the time we would someday have a kennel on the premises, but the timing wasn't right at that point.
 You must understand, owning a kennel is like owning a dairy.
 The work never ends.
 There is always a living creature to be cared for and you are tied pretty tightly down.
 Basically, you can check out anytime you like, but you can never leave...